 In 2020, the Federal Trade Commission (FTC) received more than 80,000 complaints from consumers about debt collectors, and 49% of those complaints were from consumers reporting attempts to collect debts they didn’t owe.
 It’s possible that your “debt” isn’t real.
 The only way to make sure is to make the debt collector validate the debt.

-What Should be Included in a Debt Validation Letter?
+Items that Must be Included in a Debt Validation Letter

 - How much you owe to the original creditor